 The grape hyacinth makes for a striking and unusual container display.
 Its exotic rattle-shaped indigo flowers are sometimes also tinged with white.
 These plants will grow vigorously in full sun or partial shade and well-drained soil.

-Perfect for frilly flowers and early colour, iris looks best planted in clusters.
-Keep low-growing varieties at the front of the border, or raise them in pots to appreciate their colours and markings.
+For more frilly flowers and early colour, iris looks best planted in clusters.
+Keep low-growing varieties at the front of the border or raise them in pots to appreciate their colours and markings.
 ‘Katherine Hodgkin’ has pale blue petals with yellow centres, or ‘Harmony’ has royal blue flowers with white and yellow patterns.

 The Striped Squill is a scilla relative that grows in most conditions, including sun or partial shade, as long as the soil is not too dry.
 It has delicate star-shaped flowers with a blue line down each petal.
 Try it in between dormant plants or in patio pots.

-Hyacinths are fantastically fragrant, and this particular variety has a very unusual violet flower sprig.
+Lastly, hyacinths are fantastically fragrant, and this particular variety has a very unusual violet flower.
 They grow well both indoors and outdoors and suit containers as well as flower beds.
-You can also buy specially prepared bulbs that have been heat-treated that will bloom at Christmas.
+In addition, you can buy specially prepared bulbs that have been heat-treated that will bloom at Christmas.